Samsung Opens a Portal to New Mobile AI Possibilities in Las Vegas on Sphere’s Exosphere, Before Unpacked 2024

-(MENAFN- Asdaa-amman) In anticipation of Galaxy Unpacked on January 17 and in advance of the Consumer Electronics Show, Samsung is teasing new mobile AI-powered capabilities.
+(MENAFN- Asdaa BCW) In anticipation of Galaxy Unpacked on January 17 and in advance of the Consumer Electronics Show, Samsung is teasing new mobile AI-powered capabilities.

 To celebrate the new era of Galaxy innovations, Samsung teamed up with Marvel Studios’ “What If…?”
 Season 2, now streaming only on Disney+, for an epic takeover of Sphere’s giant exterior LED display on January 8.